opentripplanner/OpenTripPlanner/doc-templates/BuildConfiguration.md

 Calculating elevations on all StreetEdges can take a dramatically long time.
-In a very large graph build for multiple Northeast US states, the time it took to download the elevation data and calculate all of the elevations took 5,509 seconds (roughly 1.5 hours).
+In a very large graph build for multiple Northeast US states, the time it took to download the elevation data and calculate all the elevations took roughly 1.5 hours.

 If you are using cloud computing for your OTP instances, it is recommended to create prebuilt images that contain the elevation data you need.
-This will save time because all of the data won't need to be downloaded.
+This will save time because all the data won't need to be downloaded.

-However, the bulk of the time will still be spent calculating elevations for all of the street edges.
+However, the bulk of the time will still be spent calculating elevations for the street edges.
 Therefore, a further optimization can be done to calculate and save the elevation data during  a graph build and then save it for future use.

 #### Reusing elevation data from previous builds